benahm/TestDataFactory/docs/USAGE.md

 #### Installation

-Install the ``TDF`` class by copying the Apex code or using the Ant Migration Tool
+Install the ``TDF`` class by copying the [TDF Apex class](https://github.com/benahm/TDF/blob/master/classes/TDF.cls) or using the Ant Migration Tool

 The ``TDF`` class is provided with a test class ``TDFTest``